Generating High Dimensional User-Specific Wireless Channels using Diffusion Models: Preliminaries and Problem Statement

 \textbf{Method Overview.\ } Suppose we have access to $N_\mathrm{train}$ pairs of position-channel measurements, labeled as $(\mathbf{x}_{\mathrm{train},i}, \mathbf{H}_{\mathrm{v,train},i})$, where $i \in \{1, \ldots, N_\mathrm{train}\}$.
 We aim to expand this dataset by randomly selecting $N_\mathrm{aug}$ positions $\mathbf{x}_{\mathrm{aug},i}$ for $i \in \{1, \ldots, N_\mathrm{aug}\}$, and generating $N_\mathrm{aug}$ estimated channels at those positions $\widetilde{\mathbf{H}}_{\mathrm{v,aug},i}$, where $i \in \{1, \ldots, N_\mathrm{aug}\}$.
 This results in an augmented dataset with $N_\mathrm{train} + N_\mathrm{aug}$ pairs of position and channel data.

-\textbf{Assumptions on Channel Measurements.\ } In this work, we assume that the \ac{CSI} obtained from statistical or ray-tracing-based simulators corresponds to physical measurements.
+\textbf{Assumptions on Channel Measurements.\ } We treat CSI generated by statistical or ray-tracing simulators as equivalent to physical measurements.
 If available, one could use actual measurements in our framework without modification.
-We assume in this paper that the channel samples are noise free, but in practice the channel samples could be noisy -- e.g. extracted from actual received pilot sequences -- with a reduction in performance corresponding to the noise variance.
+Throughout this paper, we assume noise-free samples, but if the CSI is noisy (e.g., estimated from pilots), our results will degrade in proportion to the noise variance.